ASHUTOSH-06-SONI/Supply_Chain_Optimization/README.md

 📦 Supply Chain Demand Forecasting & Inventory Optimization

-(Currently I've stopped hosting this on AWS Free tier, I will eventually shift this to netlify and update this predict for any dataset that's imputed)
+Note:
+The application is currently not hosted on AWS Free Tier to avoid unnecessary charges.
+It will be redeployed later and extended to support forecasting on any user-uploaded dataset.

-An AI-powered application to forecast product demand and generate intelligent inventory restocking recommendations.
-Built with **Prophet**, **custom clustering algorithms**, and deployed on **AWS EC2** via **Streamlit**.
+An AI-powered application that forecasts product demand and generates intelligent inventory restocking recommendations.
+Built using Facebook Prophet, custom hybrid clustering algorithms, and deployed on AWS EC2 using Streamlit.
----

 ## 📊 Features

 - 📈 **Time Series Forecasting** (30-day horizon) using Facebook Prophet Library